sofianedjerbi/Batimg/README.md

 </p>

 `batimg` is a small program written in Rust, designed to be fast and compatible with every terminal.
-It can print images/videos in almost [every format](https://ffmpeg.org/ffmpeg-formats.html) in your terminal.
+It can print images and play videos in almost [every format](https://ffmpeg.org/ffmpeg-formats.html) in your terminal.

 ## Build
 Build bin and install dependencies: `cargo build --release`